arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 would be to keep this kind of code dependent of test suite used underneath and specify the hook via different gems such as `capybara-minitest`, `capybara-rspec` etc. It is now possible in some major frameworks:

 * in `minitest` you can use `Minitest.after_run`. currently it uses `at_exit` but you do not need to worry if they ever decide to the internal implementation to simply execute it manually at the end of `minitest` binary.
-And it states you intention more explicitly.
+And it states your intention more explicitly.
 * in `rspec` you can use [`after(:suite)`](http://rubydoc.info/gems/rspec-core/RSpec/Core/Hooks)
 * [`cucumber` unfortunatelly recommends using `at_exit` directly](https://github.com/cucumber/cucumber/wiki/Hooks#global-hooks)